ayush1997/Practical-MachineLearning/README.md

 # Practical-MachineLearning

-Machine Learning models real life datasets taken from UCI and Kaggle.
+Machine Learning models for real life datasets taken from UCI and Kaggle.